zuPoo Review 2026: Misleading Claims

 Magnesium Citrate

-Herbal laxative bark with limited clinical proof and real safety concerns for long-term use.
+Herbal laxative bark with limited clinical evidence and notable safety concerns for long-term use.

 Fennel Seed Powder

-Herbal seed with early evidence for digestive relief, menopause symptoms, and pain.
-More research needed.
+Herbal seed with early evidence for easing colic, menopause symptoms, and period pain.

 Apple Cider Vinegar Powder